-Detailed below are the main asset classes that Jefferies trade, further analysed into key trading scenarios, along with an assessment for each of whether the best execution obligation applies or not and whether Jefferies executes trades by way of own account trading or acts as agent or principle broker and routes the order to a broker.
-Such assessments are provided for guidance only, and d o not apply in all circumstances.
-Where specific instructions are provided by a client then the best execution obligation will only apply to thoese parts of the order not covered by the instruction - see Section VII.
+Detailed below are the main asset classes that Jefferies trade, further analysed into key trading scenarios, along with an assessment for each of whether the best execution obligation applies or not.
+Such assessments are provided for guidance only, and do not apply in all circumstances.
+Where specific instructions are provided by a client then the best execution obligation will only apply to parts of the order - see Section VII.

-Equities - Cash Products (Shares, Funds, ETF's, Convertible Bonds, etc.): When dealing in equity cash products Jefferies acts in various capacities, though primarily as either agent or on a riskless principal basis and in these instances, the best execution obligation is deemed to apply.
+Equities - Cash Products (Shares, Funds, ETF's, Convertible Bonds etc.): When dealing in equity cash products Jefferies acts in various capacities, though primarily as either agent or on a riskless principal basis and in these instances, the best execution obligation is deemed to apply.
 However, ETFs and Convertible Bonds primarily trade on a request for quote basis, either electronically or via non electronic methods.
 For such cash equity markets, it is market convention to 'shop around' and obtain a quote from several different dealers prior to execution, and professional clients would, as standard, have access to various sources providing them with a high degree of market transparency.
 The best execution obligation would generally not be owed to clients executing transactions via such request for quote processes.